Ruler10123/Youtube_SEO_Description_Converter/README.md

 I’m gradually expanding it so the pipeline becomes smarter, more structured, and eventually (hopefully) fully automated.

-This is something I’m building for fun and learning — but it’s already useful, and who knows where it goes next.
+This is something I’m building for fun and learning: but it’s already useful, and who knows where it goes next.

 ---